Open source hardware, software, and data for low cost, crowd-sourced power quality monitoring, storage, and analysis

-Our first generation OPQBox costs less than US$75, and the schematics are published under an open source hardware license if you want to build it yourself.
+Our OPQBox costs less than US$100 to manufacture, and the schematics are published under an open source hardware license if you want to build it yourself.

 We want to create and support an ecosystem of hardware developers that accelerate the development of new designs to satisfy different needs.

 Each OPQBox sends power quality events and data to our collection of cloud-based services: OPQ Mauka, OPQ Makai, and OPQ View.

 For consumers, this means that you can easily determine if a power quality problem is local to your own house or is more widespread in your neighborhood or city by accessing our hosted cloud services.

-For organizations, this means you can deploy OPQBoxes throughout your facility, and install an OPQHub if you want to keep your power quality information private.
+For organizations, this means you can deploy OPQBoxes throughout your facility, and install OPQ Cloud yourself if you want to keep your power quality information private.